bunsushi/smART_recommender/README.md

 ## Browser-based Recommender

+(In Development)

 ``` bash
 node server.js
 ```

-Your local server should now be running. http://localhost:8080/
+Your local server should now be running on PORT 8080.
+Check it out at http://localhost:8080/